lguelzow/CoreasSpellcaster/README.md

 \
 *RadioFilesGenerator.py*\
 *SimulationMaker.py*

-3. Compile the version of Corsika you need (and make sure to include that in the paths above)\
-Make sure to use the **PARALLEL** option and to compile with **MPILIBRARY** when using the _radio-mpi branch_ of this repository

 ## How to run
 Once you have set all paths and input values according to your needs, run